Losant/losant-templates/application-templates/huddle-room-monitor/README.md

 2. Set new passwords for the two included [Experience Users](/applications/~exportplaceholderid-application-applicationHuddleRoomMonitor~/experience/users).

 ## Room Simulation
-When the [Simulate Rooms](/applications/~exportplaceholderid-application-applicationHuddleRoomMonitor~/workflows/~exportplaceholderid-flow-simulateRooms~/develop) workflow is enabled, occupancy data will be simulated for each huddle room every two minutes.
+When the [Simulate Rooms](/applications/~exportplaceholderid-application-applicationHuddleRoomMonitor~/workflows/~exportplaceholderid-flow-simulateRooms~/develop) workflow is enabled, occupancy data will be simulated for each huddle room every five minutes.
+You may increase this frequency by adjusting the Timer Trigger in the workflow.

 On each iteration, there's a small chance a room will become occupied.
 Rooms will only become occupied during business hours (8:00a - 5:00p EST).
 Once occupied, the room will remain occupied for a random amount of time between 15 and 90 minutes.